joaquintorres21/structures/README.md

 ## Linked lists

-A linked list is an ordered set of nodes.
-A node is a type with a value and a pointer.
-When it's associated in a structure the pointer is used to signalize the next node of it.
-The advantage respect vectors is that the memory assignment occurs delocalized, facilitating the addition, management and removal.
+A linked list is a linear collection of data elements whose order is not given by their physical placement in memory.
+Instead, each element points to the next.
+It is a data structure consisting of a collection of nodes which together represent a sequence.
+In its most basic form, each node contains data, and a reference (in other words, a link) to the next node in the sequence.
+This structure allows for efficient insertion or removal of elements from any position in the sequence during iteration.
+More complex variants add additional links, allowing more efficient insertion or removal of nodes at arbitrary positions.
+A drawback of linked lists is that data access time is linear in respect to the number of nodes in the list.
+Because nodes are serially linked, accessing any node requires that the prior node be accessed beforehand (which introduces difficulties in pipelining).
+Faster access, such as random access, is not feasible.
+Arrays have better cache locality compared to linked lists.

 Here is the code to create a node and a list  that contains it: